Graduates of the Chemical Engineering Program achieve success in one or more of the following within a few years of graduation:

-- Prepare students for careers in industries that require technical expertise in chemical engineering.
+- Careers in industries that require technical expertise in chemical engineering.

-- Prepare students to assume leadership positions in industries that require technical expertise in chemical engineering.
+- Leadership positions in industries that require technical expertise in chemical engineering.

-- Enable students to pursue graduate-level studies in chemical engineering and related technical or scientific fields (e.g., biomedical or environmental engineering, materials science).
+- Graduate-level studies in chemical engineering and related technical or scientific fields (e.g. biomedical or environmental engineering, materials science).

-- Establish in students a commitment to life-long learning and service within their chosen profession and society.
+- A commitment to life-long learning and service within their chosen profession.

 The expertise of chemical engineers is essential to production, marketing, and application in such areas as pharmaceuticals, high performance materials as in the automotive and aerospace industries, semiconductors in the electronics industry, paints and plastics, consumer products such as food and cosmetics, petroleum refining, industrial chemicals, synthetic fibers, and just about every bioengineering and biotechnology area from artificial organs to biosensors.
 Increasingly, chemical engineers are involved in exciting new technologies employing highly novel materials, whose unusual response at the molecular level endows them with unique properties.
 Examples include controlled release drugs, materials with designed interaction with in vivo

 environments, “nanomaterials” for electronic and optical applications, agricultural products, and a host of others.
 This requires a depth and breadth of understanding of physical and chemical aspects of materials and their production that is without parallel.